fjalvingh/fjalvingh.github.io/site/content/index/the-shugart-801.md

 ```
 gw seek --drive 0 12
 ```
 This was reporting "Track 0 not found".
 This led to a bit of walking through the drive's schematics, which can be found in the sa801 reference manual [which can be downloaded here](https://retrocmp.de/fdd/shugart/801/sa801_i.htm).
 I followed the STEP signal, and put Greaseweazle in a loop to continuously do a seek.
 That led to the discovery of two straps, DS and HL, on the original schema.
 These define which signals will power up the stepper motor and the head load solenoid.
-Closing both of these causes the DS signal to do both, and after that the stepper could be heard.
+I initially closed both, with worked for a bit, bit after more careful studying of the schematic I found out that only one of these can be closed at one time, which should be DS for my use case (enabling all in the drive when just DS is asserted).
+I also needed to remove strap C and place strap X so that the DS signal both handles head load and seek enable.

 One thing to remember.
 The Greaseweaze remembers the track once a seek succeeds, so additional commands to seek to the same track do nothing.
 That is hard for testing, so add a "gw reset" command before the seek to force a seek to track 0 before going to the real track.